 Yealink endeavors to maintain a built-in list of the most commonly used CA Certificates.
 Due to memory constraints, we cannot ensure a complete set of certificates.
 If you are using a certificate from a commercial Certificate Authority not in the list above, you can send a request to your local distributor.
 At this point, you can upload your particular CA certificate into your phone.
 For more information on uploading a custom CA certificate, refer to Configuring Trusted Certificates on Yealink IP Phones.

-The certificates from 78 to 187 are only applicable to VP59/SIP-T58A/CP960 IP phones.
-The certificate 188 is only applicable to SIP IP phones running firmware version X.84.0.65 or later and Android IP phones running firmware version X.84.0.1 or later.
+The certificates from 78 to 187 are applicable to Android IP phones, and the certificate 148 is only applicable to SIP IP phones running firmware version 84 or later.